Werner Ostendorff: SS service

 Ostendorff joined the army in 1925.
 In 1933 and 1934, he helped form an SA military training school, and then transferred to the Luftwaffe.
-Moving to the SS-Verfügungstruppe in 1935, he was an instructor at an SS school until April 1938.
+Moving to the SS-Verfügungstruppe (SS-VT) in 1935, he was an instructor at an SS school until April 1938.
 Ostendorff then transferred to the new SS-Standarte "Der Führer".
 With the forming of the first SS division on 10 October 1939, that became SS Division Das Reich, he was appointed divisional chief of staff and held the post until June 1942.
 Ostendorff was awarded the Knight's Cross of the Iron Cross on 13 September 1941 for leading a counter-attack against the village of Ushakovo in the vicinity of Smolensk which dominated the important Yelnya-Dorogobuzh road.
 The village was recaptured and the danger of a Soviet breakthrough was eliminated.

 Ostendorff led Kampfgruppe Das Reich on the Eastern front from February to June 1942, earning the German Cross in Gold.
 When Paul Hausser formed the initial SS corps in June 1942, he selected Ostendorff as his chief of staff.
 He held the post with SS-Generalkommando (later II SS Panzer Corps) until November 1943.
 Promoted to Oberführer for his actions at Kharkov, he was next given a divisional command.
 Ostendorff was assigned command of the SS Division Götz von Berlichingen, assuming command in January 1944.
 During the fighting in Normandy, Ostendorff was seriously wounded near Carentan on 16 June 1944.
 Resuming command on 21 October 1944, he remained the division's commander until transferred in late November 1944.

 Ostendorff was promoted to Gruppenführer on 1 December 1944 and became chief of staff for Heinrich Himmler's Army Group Oberrhein from 2 December 1944 to 22 January 1945.
 His final posting was to SS Division Das Reich as divisional commander, assuming command on 10 February 1945, and led the division until seriously wounded on 9 March 1945 during the fighting in Hungary.
 Werner Ostendorff died at a field hospital in Bad Aussee on 1 May 1945.